rosemaryturtle/city-scan-automation/docs/backend.md

 1. Edit `city_inputs.yml` and `menu.yml`
 2. (Optional) Find or create AOI shapefile (for help with this, see [Finding an AOI](finding-aoi.md))

+The AOI shapefile is optional because if it is not included, the Job will use default boundaries from GHSL's Urban Centre Database or OpenStreetMap based on the city name.
+Beware, however, that these areas, though, can be quite large and also wrong (such as when there are multiple cities with the same name – we do not yet allow for specification by country.) (_Task: allow for specification by country, probably via country name -> iso code.)

 #### Upload the files

 3. Visit [Google Cloud Storage](https://console.cloud.google.com/storage/browser/crp-city-scan/01-user-input) for the crp-city-scan bucket